ym2151-tone-editor

 - Simple

-- Easy-to-learn operation for basic editing (cursor, mouse)
+- Easy-to-learn operations (cursor, mouse) for basic editing

 - High-functionality editor

-- A perfect, universal editor that satisfies everyone from beginners to super-experts
+- A perfect, versatile editor that satisfies all users from beginners to advanced experts

 - Unlimited intelligent UNDO